preignition/ida-screen-documentation/resources-edit-question/question-data.md

 # Label
-This is the name of the question as appears in your survey.
+This is the name of the question as it appears in your survey.
 Aim to keep it short and concise.
 You will be able to provide additional guidance on what you are looking for in the 'placeholder' section.

 eg.
 - Label:  Location